MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/win32/0-9-538/icorewebview2.md

 #### RemoveScriptToExecuteOnDocumentCreated

-Remove the corresponding JavaScript added via AddScriptToExecuteOnDocumentCreated with the specified script id.
+Remove the corresponding JavaScript added using `AddScriptToExecuteOnDocumentCreated` with the specified script id.

 > public HRESULT [RemoveScriptToExecuteOnDocumentCreated](#removescripttoexecuteondocumentcreated)(LPCWSTR id)